Thank you for sending your enquiry! One of our team members will contact you shortly.

 Documenting Business Use Cases

-- Determining the appropriate level of detail
+- Selecting the suitable level of detail

-- Specifying preconditions and postconditions
+- Specifying preconditions and post-conditions

 - Modeling Business Processes